deltachat/deltachat-pages/en/help.md

 This means that if your private decryption key is leaked, and someone has collected your prior in-transit messages, they will be able to decrypt and read them using the leaked decryption key.

-Note however, that Forward Secrecy only increases security if you delete messages or use ephemeral deletion timers.
+Note that Forward Secrecy only increases security if you delete messages.
-Otherwise, if anyone obtains your decryption keys, they are typically also able to get all your non-deleted messages and don't need to decrypt any previously collected messages.
+Otherwise, someone obtaining your decryption keys is typically also able to get all your non-deleted messages and doesn't even need to decrypt any previously collected messages.

-We devised a Forward Secrecy scheme that withstood initial scrutiny from cryptographers and usable security experts.
-Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
+We designed a Forward Secrecy approach that withstood initial examination from some cryptographers and implementation experts but is pending a more formal write up to ascertain it reliably works in federated messaging and with multi-device usage, before it could be implemented in [chatmail core](https://github.com/chatmail/core), which would make it available in all [chatmail clients](https://chatmail.at/clients).

+### Does Delta Chat support Post-Quantum-Cryptography? {#pqc}

-However, a [chatmail core](https://github.com/chatmail/core) implementation has not been tackled yet.
+No, not yet.

+Delta Chat uses the Rust OpenPGP library [rPGP](https://github.com/rpg/rpg) which supports the latest [IETF Post-Quantum-Cryptography OpenPGP draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/).
+We aim to add PQC support in [chatmail core](https://github.com/chatmail/core)  after the draft is finalized at the IETF in collaboration with other OpenPGP implementers.

-### How can i check encryption information?
+### How can I manually check encryption information?

 You may check the end-to-end encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
 Delta Chat shows two fingerprints there.
 If the same fingerprints appear on your own and your contact's device, the connection is safe.

 ### Can I reuse my existing private key? {#importkey}